postmastery/pmtaproxy/README.md

 Set permissions of /lib/systemd/system/pmtaproxy.service to 0644.

-Allow incoming connections to the port used by the proxy.
+If a firewall is used, allow incoming connections to the port used by the proxy.

 On Ubuntu/Debian:

-    ufw allow any to any port 5000 proto tcp
+    ufw allow 5000/tcp

 On Redhat/CentOS: